woocommerce/woocommerce/readme.txt

 * Feature - Taxes can be based on shipping, billing, or shop base.
 * Feature - Filter coupons in admin by type.
 * Feature - Append view cart link on ajax buttons.
+* Feature - Revised the way coupons are stored per order and added new coupon reports on usage.

 * Templating - Revised pagination, sorting areas (sorting is now above products, numbered pagination below) and added a result count.
 * Templating - email-order-items.php change get_downloadable_file_url() to get_downloadable_file_urls() to support multiple files.